tchan2/packet-gpu/README.md

 You will see that variables `auth_token` and `project_id` have been left blank.

 ### `auth_token`
-Please enter your API key in the quotes indicated in the `default` portion.
+Please enter your API key in the quotes indicated in the `default` field.
 If you do not, Terraform will give an error stating that you do not have the correct authentication token needed to create this server.
 ```
 variable "auth_token" {
     (...)